18 Top-Rated Midwest Vacations

 For families, vacations will likely center around the Children's Museum of Indianapolis, the largest children's museum in the world, with exhibits that range from dinosaurs to an immersive Sports Legends Experience.

-Couples vacationing in Indianapolis will enjoy the Indianapolis Motor Speedway.
+Couples vacationing in Indianapolis will enjoy a weekend getaway surrounding the Indianapolis Motor Speedway.
 The Indy 500 events in the spring are the prime times to visit, but even outside the race activities, the speedway has year-round experiences like a museum and other races.

 While you can fill your agenda with attractions, you might want to plan some down time to enjoy White River State Park, which is an expansive green space in the middle of the city with a three-mile walking path, shops, and restaurants.